soyjubilado/AdventOfCode/2022/README.md

 Monkey business.
 More modulo!
 Were we prepped from yesterday?

 This day evoked probably the biggest difference from the code that solved the problem versus the code that I actually checked in.

 I started when we got back from a Saturday night holiday party.
 I was not as drunk as the previous night.
 I hardcoded the input into the first version.
 Part 1 worked, but I was too sleepy to tackle part 2.
 I thought about it in bed and figured it out, due partly to education.
 This day, I knew to stay away from the forum until I solved the problem, because the trick would be in the algorithm, not the implementation.
 Boy, was I right -- spoilers everywhere.

 - concepts: modulo, lambda functions, function pointers

+### Day 12

+I borrowed code from last year's Day 15 for the shortest path algorithm.
+I continue to use a dictionary of grid coordinates to represent a two-dimensional field.

+Comments in the forum today pointed out that Dijkstra's algorithm is not needed, since the cost between any two connected path points is always 1.
+However, we didn't know that was going to be the case for Part 2 while we were doing Part 1, so having a flexible algorithm is useful -- especially if I already wrote it last year.

+For Part 2, I just ran the Part 1 function from every possible starting point.
+The function threw exceptions if I tried to start from a location that had no solution.
+I just caught these exceptions and ignored them.
+Someone noted that a more efficient algorithm would be to start and the top and reverse the rule for descending the mountain until you reached a low point.

+- concepts: Dijkstra's algorithm, BFS